 Oak Chef Jason Maddy on Starting at McDonald's, Tiny New York Kitchens, and More

-How did you get to Dallas?
+When did you get into cooking?